-The 2019 open enrollment period for individual health insurance coverage ended December 15, 2018.
-Unfortunately, this means you can’t enroll in a new health insurance plan until the next open enrollment period in the fall of 2019 and you won’t have access to health insurance coverage until at least January 1, 2020.
+The open enrollment period for individual health insurance coverage typically ends in December.
+Unfortunately, this means you can’t enroll in a new health insurance plan until the next open enrollment period in the fall, and you won’t have access to health insurance coverage until at least January 1 of the following year.

 The Affordable Care Act allows you and your family members the opportunity to enroll or change health coverage outside of the open enrollment period through a special enrollment period, or SEP.
 You may be eligible for a special enrollment period if you experience a qualifying life event.